fastly/fastly-py/README.md

 $ python setup.py register
 ```

-will build and upload to PyPi.
+Builds and uploads to PyPi.
+More info on this at the [python site](https://docs.python.org/2/distutils/packageindex.html).
 You will need to be granted access to the fastly package in order to push.